Barby, Northamptonshire: Amenities

 The village has a Church of England primary school.
 There are a general shop and post office, a garden centre, a village hall and a children's play area.

 Barby Cricket Ground is in Longdown Lane opposite the windmill.
 The club plays in the Warwickshire League and has men's, women's and junior sides.

-Stagecoach in Warwickshire bus route 10 runs hourly between Rugby and Daventry via Barby.
+Stagecoach Midlands bus route D1 runs hourly between Rugby and Daventry via Barby.
 It also has a pub, the Arnold Arms.

 Twin village

 Since 1995, the village has been twinned with Vulaines-sur-Seine in France.